 This one will end up costing you if you don’t cancel, but I know a ton of on-the-road athletes who swear by Kindle Unlimited (or Audible’s subscription service, for book-on-tape types).
 You gain access to a ton of books, but definitely do the math and see if any of them are books you would actually pay for, and that many of the books you want to be reading are available.

-I cannot believe how many classic books that are available FOR FREE that I’ve paid for on Amazon.
+I cannot believe how many classic books that are available FOR FREE on Project Gutenberg that I’ve paid for on Amazon.
 I finally switched and realized that so many of the classic books I wanted to read (Pride and Prejudice, Anna Karenina, etc.) are on there!
 I’m experimenting with the Lexcycle Stanza app on my iPad for downloading the ebooks, and I’m so stoked to have access to all the classics on here.
+Standard Ebooks is a new site that’s taking Project Gutenberg books and making more ereader-friendly (for Kindle, yay!) versions, so check that out as well!

 Kindle Family Sharing